 A false negative result, says Dr. Long, “could lead to individuals who have Covid-19 disease thinking they are ‘safe’ and then moving into the community and potentially infecting others, continuing the spread of this disease.”
 Dr. Long adds that it may be difficult to gauge reliability of at-home Covid-19 tests if a lot of products are coming onto the market at the same time.

-It would have cost $135 for consumers to buy the test, although the company says that amount would only cover the costs of what it takes to make the test.
+According to Everlywell’s website, the in-home test costs $109 for consumers, although a company spokesperson says that amount only covers the costs of what it takes to make the test.
 The company sends the samples that people collect to labs that have been certified by the government.

-“We are working with the FDA on a path forward and hope to make an at-home collect test kit for Covid-19 available soon,” the spokesperson said.
-The sensitivity and specificity ranges to date for the testing exceed 97% and 93% respectively, the company said.
+The sensitivity and specificity ranges to date for the testing exceed 97% and 93% respectively, the spokesperson said in a March 26 email to The Healthy.
 (Sensitivity is the ability to pick up cases and avoid false negatives—situations where someone has the condition but tests negative.
 Specificity is the ability to diagnose Covid-19 accurately and avoid false positives—situations where a test says someone has the condition when they actually do not.)

 Another test from the University of Washington involves patients collecting their own sample, but only in a healthcare setting.
 This helps protect workers, saves precious protective equipment, and is fast, the University says.
 They conducted a study, in partnership with the Bill & Melinda Gates Foundation and Quest Diagnostics, and found that a self-administered sample collection in a healthcare setting picked up 90% of coronavirus-positive patients.